duartebarbosadev/AndroidResourceTranslator/sample_project/README.md

 - **Spanish (`es`)**: ~60% complete - several strings and one plural missing
 - **Portuguese (`pt-rPT`)**: ~40% complete - many strings and both plurals missing
 - **Chinese (`zh-rCN`)**: ~15% complete - most strings and all plurals missing
+- **ScrollessCrashRepro**: mirrors the Scrolless accessibility copy that triggered the `help_step3_description:` KeyError.
+Non-default locales intentionally contain only `app_name`, forcing the translator to request the full batch of 41 keys.

 ## Quick Start